MoeinT/AZ-104/README.md

 - It provides LRS (copies data 3 times in a single physical location within the primary regions) and GRS (copies the data to a seconday region) storage options for your backup data.

 **NOTE -** If you're using Azure Backup for Azure Files file shares, you don't need to configure the storage replication type.
 Azure Files backup is snapshot-based, and no data is transferred to the vault.
 Snapshots are stored in the same Azure storage account as your backed-up file share.

+### Azure VM backup
+In order for the backups to be implemented, an extention needs to be installed on the agent running in the Azure VM.
+The first step in implementing a backup for Azure VM is to reploy a Azure Recovery Services Vault.
+It's management entity that stores recovery points over time, and it provides an interface for peforming backup-related operations.

+When the recovery services vault is created, you can set up a backup policy in which you can determine the backup schedule.
+The default policy creates a backup once a day and retains them for 30 days; we can create a new policy to define those settings for our use case.
+Here are a few notes on Backup policy:
+- The services recovery vault should be in the same region as the Virtual Machine
+- Once we enable the backup, it'll deploy the new policy to the recovery services vault and installs the backup extension on the VM agent installed in Azure VM.
+- The following settings needs to be specified when creating a backup policy:
+ - policy name; Name for the new policy
+ - schedule: How often the backups should take place.
+ - instant restore: Specify how long you'd like to retain snapshots locally
+ - retention range: Specify how long you'd like to keep your daily, weekly, monthly or yearly backups.

 ### Microsoft Azure Recover Services Agent
 Azure uses a MARS agent for backing up files, folders, system data from your on-premise machines and azure VMs.
 This agent is to be installed on your windows machine.